-A demarcated buffer of 22m should be implemented as seen in figure 9 to protect the aquatic system and maintain the present ecological processes.
+A demarcated buffer of 10m should be implemented as seen in figure 16 to protect the aquatic system and maintain the present ecological processes.
 This buffer area should be regarded as a no-go area.
-No stockpiles are to be located within the buffer area and erosion control measures may be required around stockpiles, while the use of grease traps/oil separators to prevent pollutants from entering the environment are recommended as no pollution of surface water or ground water resources may occur due to any activity on the site.
+Ablutions should be further than 10m from aquatic buffer area and stockpiles cannot be located within 50m of the edge of the wetland.
+Erosion control measures may be required around stockpiles, while the use of grease traps/oil separators to prevent pollutants from entering the environment are recommended as no pollution of surface water or ground water resources may occur due to any activity on the site.
 A monitoring programme shall be in place to ensure compliance with this EMPr throughout the construction phase.
+Stockpiles must not be located within 50 metres of the edge of the wetland.

 Once construction has been completed, the objective would be to promote the re-establishment of the ecological functioning of any area disturbed by construction activities and maintain a healthy system throughout operation.
-The buffer area regarded as a no-go area during construction will be zoned as public open space during the operational phase of the development.
+The buffer area regarded as a no-go area during construction will be zoned as open space during the operational phase of the development.
 During the post-construction and operational phase of the development, erosion features that have developed are required to be stabilised.
 This may also include the need to deactivate any erosion headcuts/rills/gullies that may have developed.
-The area must be maintained through alien invasive plant species removal and the establishment of indigenous vegetation cover to filter run-off before it enters the freshwater habitat.
+The area must be maintained through alien invasive plant species removal in accordance with the Alien Vegetation Management Plan and the establishment of indigenous vegetation cover to filter run-off before it enters the freshwater habitat.
 Placement of signage near the boundary of the buffer zone should also be considered to help mark the boundary and educate the community about the purpose and value of protecting buffer zones.
 Information can include a description and visual of alien invasive plant species.